-Note: Estimated Erosion Hazard Rating evaluation procedures specified in California Code of Regulations, title 14, § 912.5.Dischargers shall prioritize locating the outflow of the access route surface drainage structures towards well-vegetated, stable areas to ensure road related discharges do not negatively impact waters of the state.
+Note: Estimated Erosion Hazard Rating evaluation procedures specified in California Code of Regulations, title 14, § 912.5.

-Unless authorized by the Water Boards in an NOA,

-Unless authorized by the Water Boards in an NOA, newly constructed access routes shall be outsloped.
-If outsloping is determined to be infeasible, provide justification and drainage designs that will provide for similar performance to the appropriate Water Board.
+Newly constructed access routes shall be outsloped.
+If outsloping is determined to be infeasible or unsafe, the NOI must describe why this standard cannot be met.

-Access route surface drainage structure outflow shall not directly discharge to waters of the state or areas that will likely result in erosion and direct discharge to waters of the state.

 Dischargers shall ensure that access route drainage features are maintained to prevent erosion and sediment discharge.